stepchowfun/typical/CONTRIBUTING.md

 )]
 ```

-This list of exempt checks can be amended as needed to accommodate future developments, but such amendments must be justified.
+This isn't currently enforced by any CI check.
+The list of exempt checks can be amended as needed to accommodate future developments, but such amendments must be justified.

-To ensure the generated code does not cause code formatting checks to fail, the generated code also disables [Rustfmt](https://github.com/rust-lang/rustfmt) as follows:
+To ensure the generated code doesn't cause code formatting checks to fail, the generated code also disables [Rustfmt](https://github.com/rust-lang/rustfmt) for all top-level constructs as follows:

 ```rust
 #[rustfmt::skip]
 ```

-However, our policy is that the generated code should be formatted in the same style as handwritten code when doing so doesn't add significant complexity to the code generator.
+Our policy is that the generated code should be formatted in the same style as handwritten code when doing so doesn't add significant complexity to the code generator, although this is also not enforced by any CI check.
 The formatting of handwritten code is enforced by Rustfmt in a CI check.